pieroxy/conkw/README.md

 ## Project status
 This project is being imported from a dirty local repository, so hang in there for a few days and something usable should pop up soon.

+For now, breaking changes are going to be frequent and without any warning, so be aware.

 ## Documentation
 [Getting started here](doc/INDEX.md)